 The team he’s most associated with, the Hamilton Ti-Cats, went 98-51-5, with Mosca and John Barrow dominating on defense.

-The 7-time All-Star gained the reputation as the meanest and most hated player in the CFL, and this reputation preceded him later in the squared circle.
+The 7-time All-Star gained a reputation as the meanest and most hated player in the CFL, and this reputation preceded him later in the squared circle.

 Despite being overshadowed by ice hockey in popularity, American-style football in Canada has a rich history going back to the 1860s when it was a crude rough and tumble affair resembling more like rugby.